Different Types of EV Batteries Used in Electric Vehicles

 Lead-Acid Batteries

-Yes, the lead-acid battery is an obsolete technology, but they are an ancient technology still relevant today.
+Yes, the lead-acid battery is an obsolete technology, but it is still an ancient technology still relevant today.
 They are enduring electric vehicles to this day, proving to still be economical for the cheaper vehicles.
 They are the easiest to make, albeit cheap, and are still relevant to provide power backup for electric vehicles.
 They still fit the criteria for utility vehicles and are promising backup options for electric vehicles.

 Solid-state Batteries